What is birth control?

 What are the different types of birth control?

 Abstinence.
-Not having sexual intercourse.
+Not having sex.

 Male condom.
 A thin tube made of latex or a natural material that is placed over the penis.
 The sperm is collected in the end of the condom.
-Latex condoms may provide some protection against sexually transmitted diseases.
+Latex condoms may provide some protection against sexually transmitted infections.

-Some methods that require a visit to your health care provider for an exam and a prescription include:
+Some methods that require a visit to your healthcare provider for an exam and a prescription include:

 Oral contraceptives (birth control pills).
 Medicines taken daily that prevent ovulation by controlling pituitary hormone secretion.
 Usually, oral contraceptives contain the hormones estrogen and progestin.

 In addition to prevention of pregnancy, oral contraceptives have several health benefits including regulating menstrual cycles and decreasing the amount and length of menstrual periods.
 This can help increase iron stores in women with iron deficiency associated with excessive bleeding.
 Prevention of certain ovarian and endometrial cancers is a significant benefit of the use of oral contraceptives.
 Some research has found that some benign (noncancerous) breast diseases happen less often with the use of oral contraceptives.
 These breast diseases include fibroadenoma and cystic changes.
 Recent studies have also suggested that oral contraceptive use may reduce the occurrence of severe disabling rheumatoid arthritis.

 Mini-pill.
 Unlike the traditional birth control pill, the mini-pill has only the hormone, progestin.
 Taken daily, the mini-pill thickens cervical mucus and prevents the sperm from reaching the egg.
 The mini-pill also can decrease the flow of your period and protect against pelvic inflammatory disease and ovarian and endometrial cancer.